ACM-Research/Agent-Chase/README.md

 ## Training the Agent

 ### PPO
 Both agents used slightly different rewards systems with the algorithm of Proximal Policy Optimization, or PPO.
 The learning rate starts off at 0.0003, but decays linearly over time as the maximum amount of steps (around 5 million) is reached, eventually becoming 0.
 The policy model would update every 10,240 steps, with a batch size of 64 steps.
-The neural network used was 2 layers deep, with 8 observations.
+The neural network used was 2 layers deep, with 9 observations: the position of the attacker, defender, and goal, each of which are observations in 3D space.

 ### Saving the Model
 Models for the attacker and the defender were saved every 500,000 steps so that the team could observe the development of each model.
 This gave us 11 models for each training session, as the model progressed from 0 to 5,000,000 steps.
-The last 12,000 steps
+The last 12,000 steps would be accounted for in the model.

+### Training Info
+The environment was replicated 16 times to speed up the process of training.
+Training proceeded for 5,000,000 steps, which would be around 5,000 episodes and 5 hours long.
+The attacker and defender had distinct policies and rewards that were optimized for their situations.
+Here are a list of rewards for the attacker:

+Walking towards goal: 0.01
+Walking away from goal: -0.003
+Winning (touch goal): 1
+Losing (caught by defender): -1
+Hit wall: -0.0005
+Frame passes: -0.01

+Here are a list of rewards for the defender:
+Walking towards attacker: 0.005
+Walking away from defender: -0.003
+Winning (catch attacker): 1
+Losing (attacker reaches goal): -1
+Hit wall: -0.0001
+Frame passes: -0.005

 # Results

+## Challenges
+Originally, objects would occasionally respawn into other obstacles.
+This is a problem, as these should be invalid locations.
+Resolving this was as easy as respawning the object until no collisions were detected.